djergins/FSND-P4-Design-A-Game/TicTacToe/README.md

 ##Game Description:
 Tic-Tac-Toe is a two player game.
 This game is won by one of the players successfully filling a sequence of 3 tiles with their symbol, an X or an O. Victory can be achieved horizontally, vertically, and diagonally on the 3x3 game grid.
 Thus the goal is to fill 3 tiles in a row with your symbol while blocking the other player from filling their 3 tiles in a row.
 Moves are sent to the 'make_move' enpoint which will check for a winner each round and reply with the following:
 "Game Over!
 The winner is: " + winner, "Draw Game!", or "Move Made!
 Next player's move!"
 If a move does not produce a winner or a draw game, it will be the next player's turn.
 Many different Tic-Tac-Toe games can be played by many different Users at any given time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.
+Score is tracked by each user's win, loss, and draw records.
+At the end of a game, each user's record is updated accordingly.
+If a player won, a win is incremented to the User object.
+If a player lost, a loss is incremented to the User object.
+If neither player won due to a full board, then both player's records will have a draw incremented by one.
+All users' rankings can be accessed via the get_user_rankings api endpoint.

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.